 Choices for moving averages

 - Simple moving average – My favorite for simplicity and availability.
 Every major stock or trading website calculates this SMA.
 It is very convenient and wide accessibility.
 Every time period is equal in weight.
 That means if it is a 50 day SMA, then the price 50 days ago is as important as last night’s close price.

 - Weighted moving average – The WMA is like the SMA but values days closer to today are more important than prices in the past.
 This makes logical sense.
-However, I in my opinion the whole point of an average price is to remove the current noise and get the big picture.
+However, I, in my opinion, the whole point of the average price is to remove the current noise and get the big picture.
 History is often more important than yesterday in terms of predicting the future.
 A smoothing indicator should cut out the current noise.
-Therefore, I do not use a WMA.
+Therefore, I do not use WMA.

 - Cumulative or CMA and Exponential or EMA are all variations of the above.
 Different ways of slicing the price data.

-If you are into calculations and have a nice trading program than use the one you find most useful.
-However, I would choose one and use it as the primary tool for analysing price.
+If you are into calculations and have a nice trading program then use the one you find most useful.
+However, I would choose one and use it as the primary tool for analyzing price.
 As technical indicators are just tools to help you make selling decisions.
-Having too many tools are like an electritian with everything in his toolbox, but can not find the thing he needs when he needs it.
+Having too many tools are like an electrician with everything in his toolbox, but can not find the thing he needs when he needs it.
 It is better to have one or two technical tools to pull out that work.
-Basically you want a moving average to do the job fast and simple and without the clutter or complications.
+Basically, you want a moving average to do the job fast and simple and without the clutter or complications.
 This is why I think the best moving average to use is the SMA.